-I ran a service call today with another tech where the previous tech had diagnosed an intermittent piston restriction.
-I read the history beforehand and for the past several years there were a lot of assorted comfort complaints and lot of little charge adjustments in both the Summer and winter, it is worth noting here the system, like many in our market this system a heat pump.
+Today, I ran a service call with another tech where the previous tech had diagnosed an intermittent piston restriction.
+I read the history beforehand.
+For the past several years, there were many assorted comfort complaints and a lot of minor charge adjustments in both the summer and winter.
+It is worth noting here that the system, like many in our market, was a heat pump.

-There were mentions of freeze-up during the Summer and high pressure cut out during the Winter which had me thinking airflow even before we arrived.
+There were mentions of freeze-up during the summer and high-pressure cut-out during the winter, which had me thinking it was an airflow issue even before we arrived.

-There was no tenant home so we accessed the home via lockbox and as we walked up the stairs I was noticing the home was quite small… two bedrooms and two baths and when we opened the air handler closet it was…..
-3.5 tons
+There was no tenant home, so we accessed the home via lockbox, and as we walked up the stairs, I noticed the home was quite small, with two bedrooms and two baths.
+When we opened the air handler closet, it was… 3.5 tons.

 What's the next move you would make?

-The great thing about having 4 other, almost identical units on the building is that we can easily see what tonnage they had installed, and they were 2-ton units…. makes more sense.
+The great thing about having four other near-identical units on the building is that we can easily see what tonnage they had installed, and they were 2-ton units.
+Makes more sense.

-So in 2016 some fly-by-night company hacked in a 3.5-ton unit rather than using a 2-ton that may have been a little oversized to begin with given the low loads on this home.
+So, in 2016, some fly-by-night company hacked in a 3.5-ton unit rather than using a 2-ton that may have been a little oversized in the first place, given the low loads on this home.

-The result is a system that is running REALLY low airflow resulting in low evap temperature and low superheat in the summer and high head pressure in the winter.
-Techs had been trying to “fix” the problem each year with little charge adjustments rather than finding and fixing the underlying issue.
+The result is a system that is running REALLY low airflow, resulting in low evap temperature and low superheat in the summer and high head pressure in the winter.
+Techs had tried to “fix” the problem each year with little charge adjustments rather than finding and fixing the underlying issue.

-We went in the attic and found some ducts unsealed, some insulation pushed out of the way and two bath fans venting freely in the attic.
+We went into the attic and found some ducts unsealed, some insulation pushed out of the way, and two bath fans venting freely in the attic.